Academic progress

 Credit check

-If you are applying for OSAP for the 2022–2023 academic year, are older than 22, and have never received an OSAP student loan, the government will conduct a credit check to review your credit history.
-This is done electronically with a credit reporting agency.
+Prior to the 2023–2024 academic year, if you were applying for OSAP, were older than 22, and had never received an OSAP student loan, the government would conduct a credit check to review your credit history.
+This was done electronically with a credit reporting agency.

 Crown ward

-Crown ward is a term previously used to describe a child in Ontario who became a ward of the Crown by a court order made under the former Child and Family Services Act.
-A Crown ward is now referred to as a “child in extended society care”.
+A Crown ward is a term previously used to describe an individual in Ontario who became a ward of the Crown by a court order made under the former Child and Family Services Act.
+A Crown ward is now referred to as a youth in or from extended society care.

 Dependent student